Cambia-Open-Innovations/code-of-conduct/README.md

 Please see our [Contributor Guide](contributor_guide.md) for getting started.

 ## License and Copyright
-Cambia Health Solutions releases it's code under the [Apache 2.0 license](LICENSE).
+Cambia Health Solutions releases its code under the [Apache 2.0 license](LICENSE).
 Copyright for all code released is held by Cambia Health Solutions.